 Hospice & Palliative Care Center of Alamance-Caswell is a private, not-for-profit community-based agency that provides comprehensive, compassionate care to persons who have a limited life expectancy measured in months rather than years.
 We also provide home health care services and counseling for children and adults.
-Our primary service area is Alamance, Caswell, eastern Guilford and western Orange counties.
+Our primary service area is Alamance, Caswell, eastern Guilford and Orange counties.
 Other contiguous areas are served on request.

 We are licensed by the state for both hospice and home health care, certified by the federal Medicare program, and have received national accreditation from the Accreditation Commission for Health Care, demonstrating our commitment to meeting and exceeding the highest national standards for quality.